 Hepatitis B virus (HBV) is an enveloped, double-stranded DNA virus belonging to the Hepadnaviridae family and is recognized as the major cause of blood transmitted hepatitis together with hepatitis C virus (HCV).
-Infection with HBV induces a spectrum of clinical manifestations ranging from mild, in apparent disease to fulminant hepatitis, severe chronic liver diseases, which in some cases can lead to cirrhosis and carcinoma of the liver.
-Classification of a hepatitis B infection requires the identification of a number of serological markers expressed during three phases (incubation, acute and convalescent) of the infection.
-Hepatitis B "core " antigen (HBcAg) is a major component of the viral structure.
-HBcAg is composed of a single polypeptide of about 17 kD that is released upon disaggregation of the core particles; the antigen contains at least one immunological determinant.
-Antibodies to HBcAg (anti-HBc total antibody, and IgM) appear shortly after the appearance of HBsAg and persist for life both in persons who have recovered from a hepatitis B infection and in those who develop HBsAg-carrier status but in rare cases, a HBV infection can also run its course without the appearance of immunologically detectable anti-HBc (usually in immunosuppressed patients).
+Infection with HBV induces a spectrum of clinical manifestations ranging from mild, inapparent disease to fulminant hepatitis, severe chronic liver disease, which in some cases can lead to cirrhosis and carcinoma of the liver.
+Classification of a hepatitis B infection requires the identification of several serological markers expressed during three phases (incubation, acute and convalescent) of the infection.
+Hepatitis B surface antigen (HBsAg), which appears shortly after infection is an important protein of the envelope structure of the virus.
+HBsAg is a key serological marker for detection and diagnosis of HBV and is detectable in blood during the acute phase of the disease.
+Clearance after treatment shows recovery while presence for more than half year after infection indicates possible progression to long chronic carrier stage.
+During the acute phase of the infection, strong immunological response develops and increasing titers of HBsAg neutralizing antibodies (anti-HBs) are marker for recovery.